nicklafferty/craftycody/content/life/diving-into-the-world-of-notion-templates.md

 My first one is a [plant planner](https://craftycody.gumroad.com/l/my-plant-planner-notion) or plant tracking app.
 You keep up with all of your plant's watering schedules, light requirements, photos, propagation notes, and more.
 I tried to make it fun and really cute!

 My second Notion template is for [all things concerning your house](https://craftycody.gumroad.com/l/ourhousenotiontemplate).
 There's a to-do list, reno ideas, contractor bids, an integrated project calendar, and space to keep track of documents during the home buying process.

+Both are fairly simple when it comes to templates, but they're also priced simply!

+If you have any ideas of what other kinds of Notion templates I could make, feel free to get in touch!